Integralist/Blog-Posts/backbone_validation.md

 OK, so that's our full validation method!
 It looks big but when you break it down it's not actually that complicated.

-It works for me and has my life a hell of a lot easier whenever I've needed to validate a form.
-Hopefully it helps someone else, or inspires some one to take the principles to make their life a little easier when dealing with forms.
+It works for me and has made my life a hell of a lot easier whenever I've needed to validate a form.
+Hopefully it helps someone else, or inspires some one to take the principles shown here and to build their own variation so their life is a little easier when dealing with forms.